Landesarchiv-Thueringen/x-man/docs/installation.md

 x-man runs on any Linux system that provides the following dependencies:

 -   Either
     -   Docker (configured and with running daemon), or
     -   Podman
 -   Docker Compose (for both, Docker and Podman)
 -   OpenSSL (for testing setup)
 -   NodeJS and NPM (for frontend development)

-Testing on Windows is possible with a Linux virtual machine or using the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) version 2 (WSL 2).
+Testing on Windows is possible with a Linux virtual machine or using the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) version 2 (WSL 2).

 ## Services